 As members of the Northeastern community we recognize that our work abroad can only be effective if we carefully reflect on our challenges at home.
 In fact appreciating diversity and building bridges across our differences are essential for establishing sustainable communities over the long term and for educating global citizens.

-To build what we call civic sustainability on our campus, faculty from the College of Social Science and Humanities together with Northeastern’s Office of Student Affairs are offering programming linked to the core events.
+To build what we call civic sustainability on our campus, faculty from the College of Social Science and Humanities and School of Law together with Northeastern’s Office of Student Affairs are offering programming linked to the core events.
 These programs will invite our students into a deeper conversation in a wide array of venues, from the residence halls to orientation sessions.
 We also invite Northeastern faculty from any field to integrate aspects of this effort into their courses or extra-curricular activities.

 Together, we can become pioneers in civic sustainability—practicing civility in engaging with diverse opinions and in acknowledging wrongs of the past, broadening personal networks, finding common ground in social action, and making the world a better place.